Indoor Occupancy Classification using a Compact Hybrid Quantum-Classical Model Enabled by a Physics-Informed Radar Digital Twin: Results

 Models are trained on the real dataset for 25 epochs.
 In a representative held-out split, all CNN baselines exceed $96\%$ accuracy, with DopplerNet and ResNet-18 reaching near-perfect performance ($\approx 99.5\%$).
 The HQNN achieves a slightly lower test accuracy of $97.0\%$, but remains within 2--3\% of the strongest CNNs.
 Classical overhead baselines underperform substantially relative to CNNs and HQNN, consistent with their limited \textit{representational capacity}, as their shallow architectures and low parameter counts restrict their ability to capture the task structure.
 These results confirm that both conventional CNNs and the hybrid HQNN are sufficiently expressive for the real domain under clean conditions.

-\paragraph*{Noise sensitivity using the real dataset} As previously done with the synthetic data set, we repeat the process of examining the behavior of the model under AWGN, injected at test time per~\eqref{eq:awgn} across the SNRs $\{-20,-10,+10,+20\}$\,dB.
-Performance is summarized via Accuracy, Balanced Accuracy (BA) and Macro-F1.
+\paragraph*{Noise sensitivity using the real dataset} We next examine model behavior under additive white Gaussian noise (AWGN), injected at test time per~\eqref{eq:awgn} across SNRs $\{-20,-10,+10,+20\}$\,dB.
+Performance is summarized via Accuracy, Balanced Accuracy (BA), and Macro-F1.
 Representative range--Doppler maps are shown in Fig.~\ref{fig:real_rdm_snr}: at $-20$ and $-10$\,dB reflections are obscured and class structure vanishes, while at positive SNRs motion streaks and clutter patterns re-emerge, enabling recovery.

 The models' classification performance under noise is detailed in the confusion matrices in Fig.~\ref{fig:real_cm}.
 At the lowest SNR of $-20$\,dB, all models degrade to chance-level performance, with DopplerNet exhibiting a strong bias toward the empty class.
 As SNR improves to $-10$\,dB, HQNN shows early resilience by retaining partial recall for occupied scenes, while the CNNs remain collapsed, predicting only a single class.
 A dramatic shift occurs at $+10$\,dB, where the CNNs recover sharply and establish dominance.
 ResNet-18 achieves near-perfect class separation ($\mathrm{BA}\!\approx\!0.984$), decisively outperforming HQNN ($\mathrm{BA}\!\approx\!0.842$).
 This trend continues at $+20$\,dB, where the strongest CNNs approach 99.5\% accuracy, EfficientNet-B0 follows at $\approx 94.5\%$, and HQNN trails at $\approx 87\%$.